CPUNexus/Tridora-CPU-mirror/README.md

 Everything is open source, so you can read, understand and modify the whole system, hardware and software.

 ## Overview
-- homebrew CPU
-- Verilog FPGA SoC
+- homebrew CPU written in Verilog implemented on an FPGA
 - 32-bit word-oriented stack machine architecture
 - running at 83 MHz on an Arty-A7 board with four clocks per instruction
 - has its own instruction set architecture, compatible with nothing